Benjamin-tec/CTS/README.md

 10. [Contact](#contact)

 ## Introduction
-This is the backend application for CTS (Custom Tracking System).
+This is the backend application for CTS (Connectivity test).
 It is built using Flask and is containerized using Docker.
 The deployment is managed using Kubernetes and Helm.

 ## Prerequisites
 - Python 3.9+